nabeelvalley/docs/src/content/docs/android/introduction-to-android.md

 description: Introduction to the Android framework and basic concepts
 ---

+---
+published: true
+title: Android Basics
+subtitle: Introduction to the Android framework and basic concepts
+description: Introduction to the Android framework and basic concepts
+---

 > From the [Android Docs](https://developer.android.com/guide) and [this section](https://developer.android.com/training/basics/firstapp/index.html)

 # Creating a Project